 Before I met my husband, he had a motorbike.
 He was very proud of his motorbike, and I always got a sense that his Honda Blackbird was the other lady in his life.
 The Blackbird did stay in our lives for awhile, but when we had children it seemed a little impractical for us to keep old of her.
 My husband still misses her now, and often talks about travelling Europe on his motorbike.
+It was the most reliable bike he ever owned.
+In fact, he only had to order some Universal Joints once after 40,000 miles on the bike.
+Apart from that, it was as good as new.
 As you already know, my husband isn’t fond of flying but give him a motorcycle that can travel up to 180mph and an open road and he’s in his element.

 The thing I soon learned about travelling on a motorcycle, was that you become apart of a new club.
 If you watch motorcyclists, they are always nodding to each other when they pass on the roads.
 This new club that you are in is great for travelling as you have a community right at your finger tips, no social media required!
 Taking to a motorbike, by yourself might seem like a lonely experience, but in fact its a great way to see new places and meet new friends.
 Motorcyclists often ride in small groups, but they don’t necessarily know each other.
 It’s just that it’s safer for them to travel this way and they will literally just have met as they passed on the road.

 My husband used both a ferry and the channel tunnel to make the crossing between the UK and Europe, stopping off at various campsites in France, Belgium, Germany, Austria and Denmark.
 He covered a lot of ground in his two week motorbike tour, but he didn’t do it without a lot of planning.
 When you are planning your trip to Europe on a motorbike, there is a lot of preparation needed and a lot to think about.
 My husband has always been very aware of motorbike safety, and I thought I would share his tips: